tetloose/tetloose-wp/Docs/Setup/environment.md

 # Local environment

-Tetloose WP was built with Mac OS, it would need to be tweaked to work with Windows.
+Tetloose WP has only been tested on Mac OS.

 This isn't a tutorial on setting up a local environment, more of an idea of a setup that could be used.

-Brew is used as a package manager to install casks, read more about [Brew](https://brew.sh/).
+Brew is used as a package manager, read more about [Brew](https://brew.sh/).

-[Laravel Valet](https://laravel.com/docs/9.x/) is a great tool to spinning up local enviroements with nginx.
+[Laravel Valet](https://laravel.com/docs/9.x/) is a great tool to spinning up local environments with nginx.
 Requires some config to get php@7.4 to run.
 Please read the docs.

 ## Required